Shakiba-Alipour/Weather-Forecast-Web-Application/README.md

 # Weather Forecast Website

 Welcome to the Weather Forecast Website repository!
-This webite provides users with up-to-date weather information, interactive maps, and more.
+This website provides users with up-to-date weather information, charts visualizations, and more.
 Whether you're planning a trip, checking the forecast for your location, or just curious about the weather, this website has you covered.

 ## Table of Contents